ubergarm/r1-ktransformers-guide/README.md

 ```

 ## Advanced
 1. Seems like maybe some configs live in `ktransformers/configs/config.yaml` used with `--mode="long_context"`?
+(This is probably a red herring, see newer stuff below lol)
 ```bash
 $ find . -name config.yaml
 ./venv/lib/python3.11/site-packages/ktransformers/configs/config.yaml # <--- after running with `--mode="long_context"`